-We’ve got to be able to deploy the security overlay rapidly and with minimal disruption to the ongoing operation of the venue.
+We’ve got to deploy the security overlay rapidly and with minimal disruption to the ongoing operation of the venue.

 For instance, six weeks ago, we put security overlay into Brighton at the Council of Europe meeting hosted by the Rt Hon Kenneth Clarke MP in a few hours – and dismantled it again as soon as the event was over.

-It included temporary high security fencing that provided what is called hostile vehicle mitigation (HVM), protecting against deliberate attempts to penetrate security cordons with vehicles driven at speed at barriers.
+It included temporary high-security fencing that provided hostile vehicle mitigation (HVM), protecting against deliberate attempts to penetrate security cordons with vehicles driven at speed at barriers.
 No mean feat for a temporary structure that took just a few hours to erect.

-The use of security overlay is increasingly extensive and can cover all aspects of a major event, starting with the ‘back of house’ user groups, including staff, operations, officials, broadcast, press, hospitality, VIPs and the athletes or performers themselves.
+The use of security overlay is increasingly extensive.
+It can cover all aspects of a major event, starting with the ‘back of house’ user groups, including staff, operations, officials, broadcast, press, hospitality, VIPs and the athletes or performers themselves.

 Overlay typically includes tents, bleachers, staging, signage, temporary tracks and floors – as well as the kind of security cordons we deal in – designed to provide access to sites and walkways and safe access for spectators.

-It is important that the overlay design is integrated into the masterplan of major events at an early stage, in order that the flow of people through the site can be effectively managed and sufficient space provided for the various overlay elements.
+The overlay design must be integrated into the master plan of major events at an early stage.
+The flow of people through the site can be effectively managed and sufficient space provided for the various overlay elements.

 The overlay design also has a significant role in helping to define the overall environment of a major event – its ‘look and feel’.
-The aim is to treat temporary sites with the same attention that would be applied to their permanent equivalents, to deliver a coherent temporary environment.
+The aim is to treat temporary sites with the same attention applied to their permanent equivalents to deliver a coherent temporary environment.

-By adopting a design-inclusive approach and considering the cultural and design aspects alongside the commercial and functional requirements, memorable spaces can be created out of simple components and hired entities.
+By adopting a design-inclusive approach and considering the cultural and design aspects of commercial and functional requirements, memorable spaces can be created out of simple components and hired entities.

-For the London 2012 Olympic Games, Populous is the official architectural and overlay design services provider and their commitment to accessibility and sustainability has a preceding history, as they have worked at nine Olympics to date.
+For the London 2012 Olympic Games, Populous is the official architectural and overlay design services provider.
+Their commitment to accessibility and sustainability has a preceding history, as they have worked at nine Olympics to date.